Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/AIE_RTP_tutorials/step4_async_pl_scalar_aie_array.md

     TEST PASSED

 ### Conclusion
-In this tutorial you learned about:
+In this step you learned about:
    * Asynchronous array RTP
    * Asynchronous scalar RTP for PL kernel inside the graph
    * Launching AI Engine simulator, HW cosimulation, and HW